 “Alt-right” is a nebulous term used to describe a group of people with right-wing ideologies who have rejected conventional conservatism and liberalism and more often than not support the concept of white supremacy.
 The term is the shortened version of “alternative right,” which was coined in 2008 by Paul Gottfried to describe certain developments on the American right.
 The shortened term was taken up in 2010 by a white supremacist and attention whore by the name of Richard Spencer.

 Those who are part of the alt-right have been likened to neo-Nazis and neo-fascists because of their beliefs and rhetoric.
-Speeches made by people like Spencer espouse isolationism, racism, antifeminism, anti-Semitism, and the opposition to immigration, Islam, and multiculturalism.
+Many alt-righters espouse isolationism, racism, antifeminism, anti-Semitism, and the opposition to immigration, Islam, and multiculturalism.

 The term first gained major attention in August 2016, when Hillary Clinton spoke about a contingent of Donald Trump’s supporters.
 She accused him of making the “movement mainstream.”
 Ironically, she raised public awareness of the alt-right.